kyverno/website/content/en/docs/Installation/methods.md

 For all of the available values and their defaults, please see the Helm chart [README](https://github.com/kyverno/kyverno/tree/release-1.10/charts/kyverno).
 You should carefully inspect all available chart values and their defaults to determine what overrides, if any, are necessary to meet the particular needs of your production environment.

 {{% alert title="Note" color="warning" %}}
 All Kyverno installations require the admission controller be among the controllers deployed.
-The admission controller does not support two replicas.
-For a highly-available installation, the only supported count is three.
+For a highly-available installation, at least 2 or more replicas are required.
+Based on scalability requirements, and cluster topology, additional replicas can be configured for each controller.
 {{% /alert %}}

 By default, the Kyverno Namespace will be excluded using a namespaceSelector configured with the [immutable label](https://kubernetes.io/docs/concepts/overview/working-with-objects/_print/#automatic-labelling) `kubernetes.io/metadata.name`.
 Additional Namespaces may be excluded by configuring chart values.
 Both namespaceSelector and objectSelector may be used for exclusions.